BudgetWebFactory/FunctionalSoftwareDesignCsharp/Luke/Readme.md

 To me this aspect is the most thrilling about functional design; if you design your software with independent functions all you have to test are these functions, once for all.
 Problem can only accur in changing the "return type" passed arround and luckily C# helps with its types very well in doing so.

+## Part 5: Funcs Composition

+I desided to go one step further; instead of "just" pipeline funcs, we could harvest this setup to go fully compositional.
+So I aggregate a collection of funcs to an func of same definition.
+This way we get en even more dynamic and lightweight solution for functional design style function composition.

 ## Learnings & Conclusion